Pedro Milans

 Pedro Milans Carámbula (born 24 March 2002) is a Uruguayan professional footballer who plays as a right-back for Peñarol.

 Club career

 Milans made his professional debut on 6 December 2019 in a 3–0 league defeat against Nacional.
 He started the match and played 75 minutes before getting replaced by Eric Barrios.

 On 18 July 2022, Milans joined Peñarol on a contract until December 2023.

 International career

 Milans is a former Uruguayan youth international.
-He was part of national team squad which played at the 2017 South American U-15 Championship and 2019 South American U-17 Championship.
+He was part of national team squad which played at the 2017 South American U-15 Championship and the 2019 South American U-17 Championship.